-Written permission must be obtained prior to any alterations or improvements commencing.
 The CoLC recognise that tenants will want to make alterations and improvements to their homes.
 Where requests are reasonable they will not be refused.
 The terms of the Tenancy Agreement do however mean that an introductory tenant is not allowed to make alterations and improvements to their property within the first 12 months of their tenancy.
-Examples of alterations or improvements that require written permission include:
+Written permission must be obtained if tenants wish to carry out any of the following types of improvements:

-- Decorate any part of the outside of their home. - Make any structural changes or additions to the property. - Erect a shed, garage, or any other external construction. - Remove, add, or alter any part of a fence or garden wall. - Add to, change, or replace any fixtures and fittings provided by CoLC. - Fixing any items to the external walls of the property, including (but not limited too) installing a satellite dish, television, radio, recording devices, or amateur radio aerial such as a Citizens Band aerial. - Apply textured coating to a ceiling.
-Textured coating is not allowed on walls. - Fit tiles to walls or floors. - Alter the electrical, gas, heating or water installations including having a water meter installed.
+- Decorate any part of the outside of their home. - Make any structural changes or additions to the property. - Erect a shed, garage or any other external construction. - Remove, add or alter any part of a fence or garden wall. - Add to, change or replace any fixtures and fittings provided by CoLC. - Put up a satellite dish, television, radio or amateur radio aerial such as a Citizens Band aerial. - Apply artex to a ceiling.
+Artex is not allowed on walls. - Fit tiles to walls or floors. - Alter the electrical, gas, heating or water installations including having a water meter installed.

-The CoLC may impose conditions when approving works.
+The CoLC will not unreasonably refuse permission for such improvements or changes, but may impose conditions.
 If required, planning permission, building regulations approval or any other permission must be obtained before starting the work.
 The CoLC will provide any service contracts or repairs to any installation it has provided.

-Right to buy applications
+Right to Buy applications